The Dreaded Cone of Shame

 And so now, my sweet puppy is wearing the “cone of shame.”

 In order for him to not rip out his stitches, as I mentioned he likes to use his teeth, he has to wear the horrible dog cone for ten days.
-He had the operation last Tuesday, (yes, it sure was a Tackle it Tuesday!) and so he will get his stitches out very soon.
+He had the operation last Tuesday, so he will get his stitches out very soon.

 Thank goodness — looking at those sad eyes is more than a mother can take!